Princess Sophia of the United Kingdom: Death

-After having been blind for over ten years, on the morning of 27 May 1848, Sophia became ill at her residence at Vicarage Place, Kensington; she was visited by her sister Mary, sister-in-law Queen Adelaide, and nephew-in-law Prince Albert.
-Sophia's death occurred at 6:30 pm later that day, when Mary, the Duchesses of Kent and Cambridge were present.
+After having been blind for over ten years, Sophia became ill on the morning of 27 May 1848 at her residence at Vicarage Place, Kensington; she was visited by her sister Mary, sister-in-law Queen Adelaide, and nephew-in-law Prince Albert.
+Sophia died at 6:30 pm later that day, when Mary, the Duchesses of Kent and Cambridge were present.

 Sophia was buried at Kensal Green Cemetery in London, immediately in front of (east of) the central chapel rather than at Windsor Castle, as she wished to be near her brother, Prince Augustus Frederick, Duke of Sussex (who lies on the opposite side of the path).
 After her death, it was discovered that Conroy had squandered most of her money and that the princess had virtually no estate to bequeath.
 Charles Greville wrote an entry in his diary on 31 May:

 The Princess Sophia died a few days ago, while the Queen [Victoria] was holding the Drawing-room for her Birthday.
 She was blind, helpless, and suffered martyrdom; a very clever, well-informed woman, but who never lived in the world.